It is safe to shut down a source server and restart it later.

 InnoDB with transactions, you should also set

 redo log buffer are written out to the log file at each

 transaction commit and the log file is flushed to disk.
 Note

 that the durability of transactions is still not guaranteed with

 this setting, because operating systems or disk hardware may

 tell mysqld that the flush-to-disk operation

 has taken place, even though it has not.

-Shutting down a slave cleanly is safe because it keeps track of where it left off.
-However, be careful that the slave does not have temporary tables open; see Section 4.1.29, “Replication and Temporary Tables”.
+Shutting down a replica cleanly is safe because it keeps track of where it left off.
+However, be careful that the replica does not have temporary tables open; see Section 4.1.29, “Replication and Temporary Tables”.
 Unclean shutdowns might produce problems, especially if the disk cache was not flushed to disk before the problem occurred:

 relay-log.infobut the server host crashes before the write has been flushed to disk.
 To minimize the chance of this occurring, set